learn-co-curriculum/reading-ios-variable-scope/README.md

 ## Context Exclusion

 However, a more general context will not include variables declared in a localized contexts which it contains.
-Let's declare a new variable `y` inside the `if` statement:
+Let's declare a new variable `y` inside the `if` statement, then try printing it after the `if` statement closes:

 ```objc
 NSInteger x = 5